hankpillow/from-photoshop-to-flash/README.md

 [documentation](https://docs.google.com/viewer?url=http://www.adobe.com/content/dam/Adobe/en/devnet/photoshop/pdfs/photoshop_cs4_scripting_guide.pdf) page 20.

-*Tip: Save your git files wherever you want and just copy an alias for them into these Adobe's structure.*
+*Tip: Save your git rep wherever you want and just create an alias from the proper file and move it to the Adobe's structure.*

 ### How it works?